Odori Park

 Detailed Information

-Odori Park, a symbol of the international city of Sapporo, is composed of five themes: "Flowers," "Gathering," "Frontier," "Oasis," and "Exchange," along with five zones.
-The history of Sapporo dates back to 1869 when the Hokkaido Development Commission was established, and the development officer Yoshitake Shima envisioned a grid layout.
-The east-west axis is the Sosei River, and the north-south axis eventually became what is now Odori Park, known as Oshi Road.
-In 1871, a large firebreak was created to divide the central area into the northern government offices and the southern residential and commercial districts.
+The history of Sapporo City dates back to 1869, when the Hokkaido Development Commission was established and Shim Yoshitake, a development magistrate, envisioned a grid-like city layout.
+The east-west axis was the Soseigawa River, and the north-south axis was Shiriuchi-dori, which later became Odori Park.
+In 1871, a large firebreak was created to divide the central area into a northern government district and a southern residential and commercial district.
 This marked the beginning of Odori Park.

-From around 1875, the park began to be used for various purposes, and the first Agricultural Exhibition was held in 1878.
-In 1909, the landscaping authority Yasuhhei Nagaoka was invited from Tokyo to plan the park's development, which was beautified as a place for strolling.
-During World War II, the park was converted into fields to secure food, and a church was built in the area that later became the command post for occupying forces in the post-war period.
-Eventually, it was restored as a park and developed as a place of relaxation in the city alongside urban growth.
+From around 1875, the area began to be used for multiple purposes, and in 1878 the first temporary agricultural exposition was held there.
+In 1909, landscaping authority Yasuhei Nagaoka was invited from Tokyo and asked to draw up improvement plans.
+The park took shape as a place for strolling and relaxation.
+During World War II, it was turned into farmland to secure food, and after the war a church was built on West 3 Chome, where the headquarters of the occupying forces had been established.
+Later, it was restored as a park, and as the city grew, it was further developed as a place of rest and relaxation in the city center.

-In 1950, in a bid to inspire the gloomy post-war society, junior high and high school students built six snow sculptures in Odori Park.
-Snowball fights and carnivals were enjoyed, attracting many citizens to see it.
-This marked the beginning of the "Sapporo Snow Festival."
-The large snow sculptures began to be created in 1953, and today, over 200 snow sculptures can be admired in Odori Park, attracting around 2 million visitors from both domestic and international locations.
+In 1950, shortly after the war, junior high and high school students created six snow statues in Odori to lift the spirits of the gloomy times.
+Snowball fights and carnivals were also enjoyed, and many citizens gathered to watch them.
+This was the beginning of the “Sapporo Snow Festival.”
+Large snow sculptures began to be made in 1953.
+Today, more than 200 snow sculptures in Odori Park alone attract 2 million visitors from Japan and abroad.

 ❆ Sapporo Lilac Festival

-Held every year since 1959 to coincide with the blooming of lilacs.
-The following year, lilac was designated as "the tree of Sapporo."
-Since 2008, Kawanakajima Park has also been used as a venue.
+Held since 1959 to coincide with the blooming season of lilacs.
+In the following year, 1960, the lilac became the “tree of Sapporo.”
+Since 2008, Kawashimo Park has also served as a venue.

 ❆ YOSAKOI Soran Festival